I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-psgetsilocontext.md

 <p> </p>

 ## -remarks
 <p>The <b>PsGetSiloContext</b> routine retrieves an object that was inserted in the specified silo.
 A successful call to this routine increments the reference count on the object that the <i>ReturnedSiloContext</i> parameter points to.
-The object that the <i>ReturnedSiloContext</i> parameter points to, must be decremented by calling <a href="https://msdn.microsoft.com/library/windows/hardware/mt735059">PsDereferenceSiloContext</a> when it is no longer needed.
-A context slot may go empty if the silo is being terminated by either having no more processes or a specific call to <b>NtTerminateJobObject</b>.
-The return status in this case is <b>STATUS_NOT_FOUND</b>.</p>

-<p>The <b>PsGetSiloContext</b> routine retrieves an object that was inserted in the specified silo.
-A successful call to this routine increments the reference count on the object that the <i>ReturnedSiloContext</i> parameter points to.
-The object that the <i>ReturnedSiloContext</i> parameter points to, must be decremented by calling <a href="https://msdn.microsoft.com/library/windows/hardware/mt735059">PsDereferenceSiloContext</a> when it is no longer needed.
+The object that the <i>ReturnedSiloContext</i> parameter points to, must be decremented by calling <a href="..\ntddk\nf-ntddk-psdereferencesilocontext.md">PsDereferenceSiloContext</a> when it is no longer needed.
 A context slot may go empty if the silo is being terminated by either having no more processes or a specific call to <b>NtTerminateJobObject</b>.
 The return status in this case is <b>STATUS_NOT_FOUND</b>.</p>

 ## -requirements